endoit/siebelScriptsEditor/documentation.md

-Siebel Script And Web Template Editor is a Visual Studio Code extension, which enables editing Siebel object server scripts and web templates directly in VS Code, using the Siebel REST APIe.
+Siebel Script And Web Template Editor is a Visual Studio Code extension, which enables editing Siebel object server scripts and web templates directly in VS Code, using the Siebel REST API.

 # 1. Installation